Freedom of information

 - you submit multiple FOI requests;

-- the information you are seeking contains personal information about other people.
+- we need to consult with third parties.
 Under the FOI Act, we must attempt to contact those people and seek their views on the release of the documents.
-They have 60 days to appeal the release of documents to the Victorian Civil and Administrative Tribunal (VCAT).
+They have 60 days after we make a decision on the documents to appeal the release of documents to the Victorian Civil and Administrative Tribunal (VCAT).

 If we decide not to release some or all the documents you requested, we will give you reasons and tell you how to appeal.
 Once you have paid the access charges as advised in the decision letter the documents will be made available to you.